alyEssam/Rooms/README.md

 • AddUser View Controller: Displays the list of all registered accounts, and allows the user to select one of them.
 • Chat View Controller: Allows the users to send / receive messages to another registered account.
 The scenes are described in detail below.

+Welcome
+When the app first starts it will display a welcome screen with two ways to login.
+The First method by using user’s Facebook account, and the second by using his Google account.
+When the user choose any of those two buttons he will be navigate to his account login screen to login via it.
+This feature is based on Facebook API and Google API.

 ![Screen Shot 2019-12-08 at 11 38 34 PM](https://user-images.githubusercontent.com/46827335/70396752-6981be00-1a14-11ea-80d2-09d42f59531b.png)

 Settings
 The user can change his Display name from SettingsViewController.

 ![Screen Shot 2019-12-08 at 11 38 47 PM](https://user-images.githubusercontent.com/46827335/70396755-6d154500-1a14-11ea-8882-95a1f79c5455.png)

 Chats View Controller: